collamaf/SimDaVinci/README_DaVinci.md

 2020.10.08 by collamaf
 - Add possibility to use external HepMC generator for 18F PET/CT simulations performed with GAMOS.
 SourceSelect=10, no source volume is built.
 Scoring of this kind of primary particle has to be fixed.

+2020.10.16 by collamaf
+- Add scoring of X Y Z position for PrePter

 ## TO DO's